Skip to content

 Testing & Diagnosis

 An adult ADHD test is a validated screening questionnaire that helps identify potential ADHD symptoms.
-Most online tests take 5-12 minutes and achieve 70-90% accuracy in research studies.
-However, only licensed clinicians can provide official ADHD diagnosis after comprehensive evaluation.
+Many take about 5–12 minutes; performance metrics depend on the specific tool and population studied.
+Only licensed clinicians can diagnose ADHD after a full evaluation.

 Start with a reliable online screening to organize your symptoms, then book an appointment with a psychiatrist or psychologist for official evaluation.
 Take our free 12-question ADHD test, gather three examples of daily impact, and prepare for a comprehensive clinical assessment.